k2view-academy/K2View-Academy/articles/09_translations/03_data_population_in_a_translation.md

 6. Click **Save**.

-## How can I Import Translation Data using DB SQL?
+## How Can I Import Translation Data Using DB SQL?

 **After defining the Translation Schema do the following:**
 1. Go to **Translation Data tab** > **Import Data** > **Import from DB SQL** tab.